Brazoria County Court at Law No. 2

 Licensed for 31 years

 One of the responsibilities of County Court Judge is to preside over juvenile cases.
-Thomas has prosecuted juvenile cases, including adult certification hearings, juvenile transfers, and juvenile determinate sentencing.
+During Thomas’ past career as a prosecutor, he prosecuted juvenile cases, including adult certification hearings, juvenile transfers, and juvenile determinate sentencing.
 As to juvenile prosecution, the Texas Family Code commands that there are two goals: punishment and rehabilitation of the juvenile offender.
 These goals are to be balanced as they are applied.
-Thomas firmly believes that both goals are well-placed in our law.
+Judge Pfeiffer firmly believes that both goals are well-placed in our law.
 Application of this balance requires understanding and experience, which he has.

-For over 8 years, Thomas served as Defense Counsel in the U.S. Army Reserve JAG Corps.
-He served one year on active duty (2006) in support of Operation Enduring Freedom, achieved the rank of Captain, and defended Soldiers charged with felony military offenses at courts-martial.
+Also during Judge Pfeiffer’s career, he has served as Defense Counsel in the U.S. Army Reserve JAG Corps.
+He served on active duty (2006) in support of Operation Enduring Freedom, achieved the rank of Captain, and defended Soldiers charged with felony military offenses at courts-martial.

-As a Defense Attorney, Thomas understands the tension and pressure of representing clients and the impact an accused person faces when their future is dependent on the decisions being made by the Court.
-As such, Thomas always strives to practice and judge with compassion and fairness in applying the law.
+As a former Defense Attorney, Judge Pfeiffer understands the tension and pressure of representing clients and the impact an accused person faces when their future is largely dependent on the decisions being made by Judges.
+As such, Judge Pfeiffer always strives to judge with compassion and fairness in applying the law while adhering firmly to the rule of law.

-Thomas firmly believes that a Judge’s duty is to ensure that all receive a fair trial and that we strictly adhere to the laws of the State of Texas and the United States.
-The Judge plays an active role in the management of caseloads to ensure that backlogs of cases do not occur and that taxpayers are thus served well.
+Judge Pfeiffer firmly believes that a Judge’s duty is to ensure that all receive a fair trial and that we strictly adhere to the laws of the State of Texas and the United States.
+Judges plays an active role in the management of caseloads to ensure that backlogs of cases do not occur.
+Since taking office in January 2023, Judge Pfeiffer has attained a case clearance rate of 114% while balancing lawyer’s need for adequate and reasonable time to conduct business, advise clients and prepare for trial.

-Our law provides that Judges set reasonable bail and that bail not be used as an instrument of oppression against the accused, but at the same time commands that Judges shall give due regard to and consider the “future safety of the victim of the alleged offense and the safety of the community.”
-The use of the word “shall” is not a suggestion, it is a command.
+As to bail, our law provides that Judges set reasonable bail and that bail not be used as an instrument of oppression against the accused, but at the same time commands that Judges shall give due regard to and consider the “future safety of the victim of the alleged offense and the safety of the community. ” The law’s use of the word “shall” is not a suggestion, it is a command.
+Harris County news sources have no shortage of articles highlighting how Harris County Judges have routinely set unreasonably low bail on violent offenders.
+Harris County residents have paid the price and seen the terrible results when violent offenders re-offend while on bond.
+In contrast, Brazoria County is a great place to work, raise a family and live in relative safety.
+This is true not by accident.
+Elections matter and Judge Pfeiffer pledges to never “Harris County” our Brazoria County.

 DONATE TODAY!